Tedxz/TankWar/README.md

 Build & Run
 -----------
-For Linux(Ubuntu) user, just type on your shell:
+For Linux(Ubuntu) user, run following commands in your shell:
 ```sh
 ./build
 ./rungame